aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/autofit/autofit-single-column-of-worksheet/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/PostAutofitWorksheetColumns) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool to call Aspose.Cells Cloud services.
-The example below demonstrates how to invoke the autofit‑column endpoint.
+The example below demonstrates how to invoke the autofit‑column API endpoint.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}